 How did fatigue factor into your night nav experience?

 If you’re pushing for as many checkpoints as possible, it’s pretty normal to have some hallucination.
 It’s not dramatic.
 You just see what you expect to see.
 I was walking on a road in 2015 and was pretty convinced that a road sign was a person until I got very close.
 The visibility didn’t help here.
 Auditory hallucinations are also normal.
-Embrace the DSC 6061humor in it.
+Embrace the humor in it.

 What would you recommend a competitor do to prepare for night nav?